theArtistSam/Flutter-FurnitureStoreApp/README.md

-# Furniture Store App UI - Flutter
+# Bank Application UI - Flutter

-This is a beautifully designed Furniture Store App UI built using Flutter.
-The app is structured following the Model-View-Controller (MVC) architecture to ensure clean and maintainable code.
+The Bank Application UI is an intuitive and user-friendly banking app built using Flutter.
+The app adheres to the Model-View-Controller (MVC) architecture to ensure a well-organized and maintainable codebase.

 ## Features

-- A welcoming start screen with a user-friendly arrow button to navigate to the home page.
+- A welcoming start screen with a prominent button for easy navigation to the registration page.
-- A dynamic home screen showcasing product lists and personalized suggestions.
-- An interactive product page that presents detailed information about each product, including name, price, description, color palette, and multiple pictures.
+- A comprehensive registration screen with user-friendly text fields and a convenient "Continue with Google" option.
+- An informative home screen displaying the total balance of the user's accounts, a bottom navigation bar for seamless navigation, a list of all linked credit cards, and real-time currency exchange rates.

 ## Screens

-1. **Home**: The home page displays various furniture categories and popular products.

-2. **Product Page**: The product page offers in-depth details about each furniture item, providing a comprehensive view of the product's features and design.
+1. **Start Screen**: The start screen offers a warm welcome to users and includes a prominent button to direct them to the registration page.

+2. **Registration Screen**: The registration screen enables users to sign up for the bank app with ease.
+It features user-friendly text fields to enter personal details and a convenient option to continue registration with their Google account.

+3. **Home Screen**: The home screen provides users with a holistic view of their banking information.
+It showcases the total balance of their accounts, allows seamless navigation through a bottom navigation bar, displays all linked credit cards for quick access, and offers real-time currency exchange rates to stay updated on international transactions.

 ## How to Run